KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_Preview.jpg     |
 +---------------------------------------------------------+

-The *Preview* component provides image viewing capability to **sIBL_GUI** through the use of the Internal Images Previewer or the application defined in the *Preview* component preferences.
+The *Preview* Component provides image viewing capability to **sIBL_GUI** through the use of the Internal Images Previewer or the application defined in the *Preview* Component preferences.

 Interactions: